miarec/ansible-role-prometheus/README.md

 ### Version information:

     prometheus_version: "2.28.1"
+    prometheus+_download_url: "https://github.com/prometheus/prometheus/releases/download/v{{ prometheus_version }}/prometheus-{{ prometheus_version }}.linux-amd64.tar.gz"

-Prometheus binary is manually installed, Choose the version of Prometheus client to be installed, more information can be found at https://prometheus.io/download/
+Prometheus binary is manually installed, Choose the version of Prometheus client to be installed, and the URL to download this more information can be found at https://prometheus.io/download/

 ### Collection Behavior